Forms and Policies

 - Benefit: Amount of money your insurance plan pays for the health care services you receive.

-- Coinsurance: Some insurance plans cover a percentage of the cost of your care.
+- Coinsurance: Some insurance plans cover only a percentage of the cost of your care.
 For example, if your plan has 10% coinsurance for a service that cost $50, your insurance plan will pay $45 dollars and you will pay $5.

 - Copay: A fixed amount paid by a patient for a covered service.
 Some insurance plans cover certain types of care at a set rate- also called a copay.
 For example your plan may charge $25 per doctor visit or $50 dollars for each day a patient is an inpatient in the hospital.